 All cat owners should be giving their feline friends a form of hairball prevention on a routine basis.
 Gel supplements are our favorite here at White Oak.
 Most over-the-counter gel supplements are flavored to appease cats’ taste buds, so you may even find it to be an enjoyable practice for your cat.
 My co-worker’s cat literally chases her down for it.

 Other methods of prevention include specially formulated food/treats, frequent brushing to remove excess hair and applying flea/tick prevention on a regular basis.
-Ensuring your cat is on a balanced diet is also very important to skin health.
-Above all, pick the method that is most agreeable for you and your cat.
-Or as most cat owners already know, it’s whatever is agreeable with the cat.
+Ensuring your cat eats a balanced diet is also very important to skin health.
+Above all, pick the most agreeable method for you and your cat.
+Or as most cat owners already know, the best method is whatever is agreeable with the cat.

 In the long run, maybe you can dodge the $600 hairball!